GloryOfNight/clang-format-all/README.md

 # Options
 - `--verbose` enable a little bit more detail logging
 - `-S` optional, specify source directory to reformat, if not prodived program will use current working directory as source
-- `-E` optional, specify clang-format executable, if not provided program will try to find it
+- `-E` optional, specify clang-format executable path, if not provided program will try to find it for LLVM path env variable
 - `-I` optional, ignore folders or files in releative paths to `-S`

 example command (git bash, windows):